-First, it must be acknowledged that most Southeast Asian countries are heavily influenced by India, with the civilizations of the Indus and Ganges rivers recognized as some of the oldest civilizations in the world, having a profound impact on humanity for thousands of years.
+First, it must be acknowledged that most Southeast Asian countries are heavily influenced by India; the civilizations of the Indus and Ganges rivers, which began thousands of years ago, are recognized as some of the oldest civilizations in the world with a profound impact on humanity.
 The largest religions, such as Buddhism and Hinduism, originated from here.
 Due to its geographical location adjacent to the Indian subcontinent, Indian culture easily spread across the world.

 Before the 20th century, the West referred to this region as the East Indies based on its geographical position, from which they established large economic corporations such as the British East India Company, the Dutch East India Company, and the French East India Company, engaging in both economic activities and extensive political intervention to maximize colonial exploitation.
 Geographically, the boundaries have been clearly defined, and of course, Vietnam belongs to the Southeast Asian region, while China, Japan, South Korea, and North Korea belong to the East Asian or Northeast Asian region.
-However, the issue we are concerned with here is the cultural space or the geo-cultural or historical-cultural area, and in this regard, geographical location is important, but historical relationships and cultural similarities are the main basis.
-Also, in the concept of cultural space, the scope of the region can shift over the course of history and is not entirely bound by modern national borders.
+However, the issue we are concerned with here is the cultural space or the geo-cultural or geo-historical area, and in this regard, geographical location has its importance, but historical relationships and cultural similarities are the main basis.
+Also, in the conception of cultural space, the scope of the region can undergo shifts throughout history and is not entirely bound by modern national borders.

 Since ancient times, the process of Indianization has occurred strongly towards the east, exemplified by the spread of Buddhism, with Buddhist missionaries traveling in two directions.
 The first direction went through present-day Myanmar, through Thailand, Laos, Cambodia, and all the way to central and southern Vietnam.
 Indian culture continued to spread to the southern regions, now known as Malaysia and Indonesia.
 This is now referred to as Southern Buddhism.
 The second direction saw Buddhist missionaries heading northeast, crossing the majestic Himalayas to reach Chinese territory, where they blended with Chinese culture, creating Northern Buddhism, which spread from China to other territories from Korea to Japan and, of course, down to Vietnam.